DOAGenesys/AuthenticatedWM-GInsurance-GPE/README.md

 1. Clear browsing data on your browser.
 2. Log in using Google authentication when prompted.
 3. Observe the Genesys Cloud Web messaging widget; it should be triggered shortly after the user is authenticated.
+4. Check the browser console for logs showing the extracted user information from the ID token.
+5. Verify that the custom attributes in Genesys Cloud include the user's email, name, and other relevant information.

 ## Debug

-Open the browser developer console and filter by "snippet.js" to see debugging for both Genesys Cloud and Google authentication code snippets.
+Open the browser developer console and filter by "snippet.js" or "GoogleAuthService" to see debugging for both Genesys Cloud and Google authentication code snippets.
+Look for logs indicating successful token exchange and ID token decoding.

 ## Troubleshooting